 As an organization centering racial equity and justice to improve the social emotional health of children, the John Rex Endowment recognizes that we cannot disrupt inequitable systems without centering the voices of those most impacted by structural racism.

 In that spirit, it is an honor and privilege to uplift a story from one of our very own.

-Sabrina Slade, John Rex Endowment's Director, Racial Equity and Advocacy, published her article, "Dismantling the Working-While-Wounded Culture through Accountability and Naming Harmful Practices" earlier this month.
+Sabrina Slade, John Rex Endowment's Director of Racial Equity and Advocacy, published her article, "Dismantling the Working-While-Wounded Culture through Accountability and Naming Harmful Practices" earlier this month.
 Sabrina's testimonial addresses the value and unintentional harm of resiliency.
 It also provides an accountability challenge to organizations.

 It is the stories and experiences from within the Endowment that strengthen our commitment and help guide our work.